-I am a fifth (and final) year Ph.D. candidate at the University of Massachusetts, Amherst.
-I work in the area of Machine Learning and predictive fluid modeling and I am advised by David Paul Schmidt.
+I earned my Ph.D. from the University of Massachusetts Amherst in June 2021.
+At UMass, I worked in the area of Machine Learning and predictive fluid modeling and I was advised by David Paul Schmidt.
 I completed part of my dissertation research at the Los Alamos National Laboratory, where I worked on developing machine learning frameworks to model geophysical turbulence processes, a critical driver of energy exchange in the oceans and atmosphere.
 I spent the summer of 2020 working (remotely) with TOTAL S.A.
-R&D, in developing High Performance Machine Learning codes using TensorFlow and PyTorch.
+R&D, in developing scalable Machine Learning codes using TensorFlow and PyTorch.

-The other major thrust of my research is within the ICEnet Consortium, an industry-funded data-driven consortium that I co-founded with my doctoral advisor Prof. David P. Schmidt.
+The other major thrust of my research during my PhD was within the ICEnet Consortium, an industry-funded data-driven consortium that I co-founded with my doctoral advisor Prof. David P. Schmidt.
 ICEnet leverages the power of Artificial Intelligence (AI) to develop predictive machine learning algorithms to improve engine design, helping create fuel-efficient engines capable of meeting stricter environmental regulations.
 Among the partners for ICEnet include leading engine CFD software makers/users such as SIEMENS-CD/Adapco, Cummins, Convergent Science and AVL as well as NVIDIA and MathWorks.

 For my early Ph.D. research I worked on developing reduced order models (ROM) for advanced propulsion systems, working in close collaboration with U.S. Department of Energy national laboratories - Argonne National Laboratory and Sandia National Laboratories, in a $2.1 million industry funded project, Spray Combustion Consortium.
 Models that I have developed have been implemented within commercial software code Converge CFD, and is in use by major automotive engine makers from around the world.

-Talk on using Machine Learning for fluids accepted at NVIDIA-GTC 2021, will be available 4/21.
-Link: TBP
+Talk on using Coarse Graining for Fluid flow modeling accepted at NVIDIA-GTC 2022, will be available 4/21.